Amortized Bayesian Workflow: Integrating amortized inference into the Bayesian workflow

 which results in the training set $\{(\theta^{(m)}, y^{(m)})\}_{m=1}^{M}$ for optimizing \autoref{eq:min_kl}.
-Throughout this paper, we use coupling-based normalizing flows \citep{durkan2019neural, papamakariosNormalizingFlowsProbabilistic2021} as a flexible conditional density estimator $q_{\phi}$.
-However, our proposed workflow is agnostic to the specific choice of neural network architecture used for amortization, as long as the model supports efficient sampling (see \autoref{sec:step_1}) and density evaluations (see \autoref{sec:step_2}).
+Throughout this paper, we use coupling-based normalizing flows \citep{durkan2019neural, papamakariosNormalizingFlowsProbabilistic2021} as a flexible conditional density estimator $q_{\phi}$ and the forward KL divergence as the training objective.
+However, our proposed workflow is agnostic to the specific choice of generative backbone used for amortization, as long as the model supports efficient sampling (see \autoref{sec:step_1}) and density evaluations (see \autoref{sec:step_2}).

-\paragraph{Diagnostics.} Since the neural network training algorithm hinges on simulated data, we cannot evaluate the amortized posterior approximator on real data just yet.
+\paragraph{Diagnostics.} Since the neural network training algorithm hinges on simulated data, we cannot evaluate the amortized posterior estimator on real data just yet.
 However, we can easily simulate a synthetic \emph{test set} $\{(\theta_{\star}^{(j)}, y^{(j)})\}_{j=1}^J$ of size $J$ from the joint model via \autoref{eq:simulation-based-training}.
 In this \textit{closed-world} setting, we know which ``true'' parameter vector \smash{$\theta_{\star}^{(j)}$} generated each simulated test dataset $y^{(j)}$.
-A key diagnostic for evaluating the amortized posterior estimator is \emph{simulation-based calibration checking} (SBC; \cite{talts2018validating,sailynoja2022graphical, modrakSimulationBasedCalibrationChecking2023a}).
-Formally, SBC involves defining a test quantity \smash{$f: \Theta \times Y \rightarrow \mathbb{R}$} (\eg, marginal projections $\theta$ or the log likelihood $p(y\given\theta)$), computing this statistic for the true data-generating parameter \smash{$\theta_{\star}^{(j)}$}, and comparing it to the empirical distribution of the same statistic computed from amortized posterior draws given $y^{(j)}$ \citep{modrakSimulationBasedCalibrationChecking2023a}.
+A key diagnostic for evaluating the amortized posterior estimator is \emph{simulation-based calibration checking} (SBC; \citealp{talts2018validating,sailynoja2022graphical, modrakSimulationbasedCalibrationChecking2025, yao2023discriminative}).
+Formally, SBC involves (1) defining a test quantity \smash{$f: \Theta \times Y \rightarrow \mathbb{R}$} (\eg, marginal projections $\theta$ or the log likelihood $p(y\given\theta)$), (2) computing this statistic for the true data-generating parameter \smash{$\theta_{\star}^{(j)}$}, and (3) comparing it to the empirical distribution of the same statistic derived from amortized posterior draws given $y^{(j)}$ \citep{modrakSimulationbasedCalibrationChecking2025}.
 The rank of the true statistic within the posterior draws should be uniformly distributed if the amortized posterior estimator is well-calibrated.
-A complementary diagnostic to SBC is the parameter recovery check, where parameter estimates are compared against known ground-truth parameters \citep{radev2020bayesflow, radev2023bayesflowjoss}.
-We refer to the appendix for details.